ashrlm/Handwriting-Recognition/readme.md

 ### Dependencies
 This program requires the `python-mnist` package from PyPI.
+This program  also requires the `Sympy` package from PyPI.
-This can be installed by running `python -m pip install python-mnist` from the command line
+These can be installed by running `python -m pip install python-mnist` and `python -m pip install sympy` from the command line

 ### Structure